ChefDandy/CTE-menu/Poshc2/instructions/Browser_bookmark_discovery.md

     ```powershell
     sharpps Get-Content "C:\Users\<user from results>\AppData\Local\Google\Chrome\User Data\Default\Bookmarks"
     ```
-    * Note, you may need to change the user for each bookmark location found.
+    * > Note: You may need to change the user for each bookmark location found.
 Pay attention to the file location
+    * >*Note*: This powershell command specifies a recursive search of the \Users directory for any file or folder with the name `Bookmarks`.
+This is how Chrome names its Bookmarks and they are in JSON format.
 * Mozilla(untested)
     ```powershell